Effective Date: January 29, 2021.

 KMC, and/or its Service Providers (defined below), may collect information you provide directly to KMC and/or its Service Providers via the Service.
 For example, KMC collects information when you use or register for the Service, subscribe to notifications, post on the Service, participate in promotional activities, or communicate or transact through the Service.
-In addition, when you interact with Third-Party Services (defined below), you may be able to provide information to those third parties.
+In addition, when you interact with Third-Party Services (defined below), you may provide information to those third parties.
 For more information on Third-Party Services’ data collection and practices click here.
 For more information on Service Provider data collection and practices click here.

 The methods that may be used on the Service to collect Usage Information include:

-A cookie is a small text file that is stored on a user’s device, which may function as session ID or tracking cookies.
+A cookie is a small text file that is stored on a user’s device, that may function as session ID or tracking cookies.
 Session cookies make it easier for you to navigate the Service and expire when you close your browser.
 Tracking cookies remain longer and help in understanding how you use the Service and enhance your user experience.
 Cookies may remain on your hard drive for an extended period of time.
 If you use your browser’s method of blocking or removing cookies, some but not all types of cookies may be deleted and/or blocked, and as a result some features and functionalities of the Service may not work.
 A Flash cookie (or locally shared object) is a data file which may be placed on a device via the Adobe Flash plug-in that may be built-in to or downloaded by you to your device.
 HTML5 cookies can be programmed through HTML5 local storage.
 Flash cookies and HTML5 cookies are locally stored on your device other than in the browser and browser settings won’t control them.
-To identify certain types of local shared objects on your device and adjust your settings, please visit: www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager.html.
+To identify certain types of local shared objects on your device and adjust your settings, please visit here.
 The Service may associate some or all of these types of cookies with your devices.

 Web beacons are small graphic images, also known as “Internet tags” or “clear gifs,” embedded in web pages and e-mail messages.
 Web beacons may be used, without limitation, to count the number of visitors to the Service, to monitor how users navigate the Service, and to count content views.